Code Generation with Super Scaffolding

 A project has many goals.

-Now, run the crud scaffolder:
+First, run the scaffolder:

-bin/super-scaffold crud Goal Project,Team description:text_field
+rails generate super_scaffold Goal Project,Team description:text_field

 rake db:migrate

 You can see in the example above how we've specified Project,Team, because we want to specify the entire chain of ownership back to the Team.
 This allows Super Scaffolding to automatically generate the required permissions.
+Take note that this generates a foreign key for Project and not for Team.

-3. Adding New Fields with crud-field
+3. Adding New Fields with field

 One of Bullet Train's most valuable features is the ability to add new fields to existing scaffolded models.
-When you add new fields with the crud-field scaffolder, you don't have to remember to add that same attribute to table views, show views, translation files, API endpoints, serializers, tests, documentation, etc.
+When you add new fields with the field scaffolder, you don't have to remember to add that same attribute to table views, show views, translation files, API endpoints, serializers, tests, documentation, etc.

 Building on the earlier example, consider the following new requirement: